Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 Unlike in \eqs{eq:cfa-phi-res1}{eq:cfa-phi-res2}, here the integrand is not the square of a single matrix element and hence cannot be directly identified with the probability of a scattering event.
 Instead, the integrand takes the form of a quantum interference term.
 The first of the two interfering alternatives is described by the matrix element on the first line of \eqn{eq:cfb-phi-res} and corresponds to a golden-rule transition, as follows from comparing to \eqn{eq:gr-scatter}.
 The second alternative, corresponding to the second line of \eqn{eq:cfb-phi-res}, is a new type of scattering process that involves an excitation into a \emph{virtual} state.

 The half-instanton trajectory corresponding to this process is shown in \fig{fig:L4B-traj} and is identical to the GR case, except for the infinitesimally short excitation onto~$V_1$.
-We call this excitation virtual because, firstly, the amount of time spent on $V_1$ is vanishingly small and, secondly, the excitation does not conserve the energy of the half-instanton.
+We call this excitation virtual because, firstly, the amount of time spent on $V_1$ is vanishingly small and, secondly, the excitation does not conserve the energy along the half-instanton.
 As $\tau_0$ is varied (\latin{e.g.}, in the first integral in \eqn{eq:k4b-sc-uni}), the excitation moves from the turning point to the hopping point, ``sampling'' $V_1$ all along the reactant segment of the half-instanton.
 When $\tau_0 \to 0$ and $\tau_1 \in (0, \tfrac{\tauP}{2})$, as in the second integral in \eqn{eq:k4b-sc-uni}, the excitation moves along the product segment and samples $V_0$ instead.

 It seems reasonable that this type of scattering process should describe how the \emph{upper} diabatic state influences the probability of tunnelling from reactant to product.
-Casting the system in the adiabatic representation, we see that the shape of the lower Born--Oppenheimer PES depends on $\Delta$ and \emph{both} of the diabats $V_n$ all along the tunnelling pathway (not just at the hopping point). $\kfredb$ takes this into account and serves to increase the overall reaction rate.
-This is consistent with the notion that a larger $\Delta$ will tend to lower the (adiabatic) activation energy barrier, increasing the probability of tunnelling and hence the reaction rate.
+Casting the system in the adiabatic representation, it becomes evident that the shape of the lower Born--Oppenheimer PES depends on $\Delta$ and \emph{both} of the diabats $V_n$ all along the tunnelling pathway (not just at the hopping point). $\kfredb$ takes this into account and serves to increase the overall rate.
+This is consistent with the notion that a larger $\Delta$ will tend to lower the (adiabatic) activation energy barrier, increasing the probability of tunnelling and hence speeding up the reaction.